Kam Williams: Early life and high school career

 Coming out of high school, Williams was rated as a four-star recruit and committed to play college basketball for the Tulane Green Wave.

 College career

 Tulane

 On November 19, 2024, Williams totaled eight points, ten rebounds, and four assists in a victory over Bethune–Cookman.
 On December 2, he notched 19 points versus Southeastern Louisiana.
 On March 9, 2025, Williams tied a career-high with six three-pointers in a blowout win over UAB.
 In the semifinals of the 2025 AAC tournament, he recorded 16 points and eight rebounds in a one-point loss to Memphis.
 As a freshman in 2024–25, Williams appeared in 33 games with 28 starts and averaged 9.3 points, 4.5 rebounds, 1.4 steals, 1.3 assists, and 1.1 blocks per game.
 He was named to the AAC All-Freshman team and entered his name into the NCAA transfer portal after the season.

 Kentucky

 Williams transferred to play for the Kentucky Wildcats.
+He broke his foot on January 21, 2026 but returned in time for postseason play.
+As a sophomore, Williams averaged 6.0 points, 2.1 rebounds and 1.0 assists per game.